comunica/Article-ISWC2023-SolidQuery/content/approach.md

 because the link queue and the resulting stream of triples may become infinitely long.

-Our implementation focuses on the SPARQL query language, and does not make use of alternative LTQP-specific query languages such as [LDQL](cite:cites ldql) that incorporate link navigation paths into the query.
+Our implementation focuses on the SPARQL query language, and does not make use of alternative LTQP-specific query languages or non-standard SPARQL language extensions such as [LDQL](cite:cites ldql) and [SPARQL-LD](cite:cites sparqlld) that incorporate link navigation paths into the query.
 As discussed in [](#solid), different Solid apps or user preferences may lead to the storage of similar data at different locations within vaults.
 Hence, it is important that link navigation is *decoupled* from the query to keep queries reusable for different Solid users, as link paths to data may differ across different data vaults.